Review: Etihad Airways Economy 777-200LR Los Angeles to Abu Dhabi

 A gorgeous Etihad A340-600 F1 livery departed before us for Tokyo, so it was definitely fun to see that go.
 After that, there was us!
 We had a powerful and long roll for departure.
 Our climb was quite bumpy, but that’s because of the hot weather that Abu Dhabi has.
 Those bumps lasted all the way up to our cruising altitude.
 But after that, the crew began their service.
 Unlike my last flight where a snack was served before the main meal, there was only one service, and that was the dinner service, which was very, very good!

 Let’s start from the top left.
 The pasta was dressed in some oil that gave it some taste and the bell peppers also made it tasty.
-The cake to the left was amazing too.
+The cake to the left was great too.
 Not the best dessert ever, but it was a soaked cake which I love and it made it very enjoyable.
 The al ain bottle is just water.
 The aluminum covered container below that had dahi which is basically an Indian version of Greek Yogurt.
 I love it!
 Now to the highlight of the whole meal.
 The main course was very flavorful and fantastic.
 I noticed that the main course was the exact same as what was served on my Etihad airways flight earlier:

 The main course, which I was talking about, was the exact same as the first flight’s first meal, but this one was very good.
-The paneer which is the reddish curry to the right had a slight spice to it which I loved and the curry that the paneer was cooked in was very flavorful too.
+The paneer which is the reddish curry to the left had a slight spice to it which I loved and the curry that the paneer was cooked in was very flavorful too.
 Also, unlike my last flight, the paneer was actually soft and not hard like the last flight.
 The crew did a good job heating the food and the cooks did a great job making the food.
 The same can be said about the lentil curry to the left.
 They cabin crew offered a vegetarian or non-vegetarian option and I opted for the vegetarian option because for religious reasons I was vegetarian for 10 days.

 Overall, that was a very good meal.
 For the next couple hours, I just sat and did work on my laptop since there was nothing to record really.
 We eventually reached the part where we started our descent and there were little to no bumps on arrival.
 However, the visibility was pretty low I’d say.
 It’s definitely now low enough for CAT III conditions landing, but it was definitely a lower visibility than what’s usual.
 We had a slightly rough touchdown around 3 AM and had a quick taxi to the gate.
 Pune has many remote stands and only a few jetways, so I’m glad that we got one of the gates with a jetway on it.Now Pune airport is VERY, VERY strict about videos or photos, so after landing and taking a photo of the wing, I did not take any photos or videos inside the terminal.
 Here is the cloudy approach of the aircraft: